Baud-lab/hermes-wire/extra_codes/Step2/README.md

   --subset_id "Full cohort"
 ```

-Furthermore, in `code/not_reviewed` you find extra codes generated for thesis <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2025 - <b>Yet to be published</b>) that are being revised in order to be in their best sharable versions.
+Furthermore, in `code/not_reviewed` you find extra codes generated for thesis <i>Host genetics shapes mucin niche colonisation by keystone gut bacteria, influencing metabolic health</i> (Dias, FMS; 2026) which were not reviewd, being in their original format when they were used for the thesis.